PtolemyLovesYou/ptolemy/docs/docs/getting_started/installation_docker_compose.md

 # Install with Docker Compose

-Ptolemy is an open-source, free tool.
-Below is a guide on how to deploy Ptolemy on your local machine with Docker.
+Ptolemy is an open-source, free tool with several different deployment options.
+Below is a quickstart guide on how to deploy Ptolemy on your local machine with Docker.

 ## Deploy with Docker